QyDing02/qyding02.github.io/_tabs/about.md

 ## Hobbies

 I like to travel and take pictures.
-Even though I don't have professional photographic equipment, I still enjoy the process of finding beauty in the world around me.
+I enjoy the process of finding beauty in the world around me, and I'm glad to record it by my camera (M43) and my phone.
+I'm working on my photography skills with different lenses.

 At the same time, I'm a transportation fanatic and am very interested in all types of transportation (spacecrafts, airplanes, trains, metros, etc.).